You need to charge Galaxy S10 battery properly to maximize the battery life without sacrificing your usage.

 How to charge Galaxy S10 battery with a wireless charger?

-You can use any Qi-certified wireless charging pads to charge Galaxy S10 battery.
+You can use any Qi-certified wireless charging pad to charge Galaxy S10 battery.
 But you should get a branded one.

-Please note, each wireless charging pad may require a different wall charger (power adapter) to function as expected.
+Please note, each wireless charging pad may require a different wall charger (power adapter) to function as expected (see this guide).
 For example, the fast wireless charging 2.0 pad requires a 25w wall charger.
 If you use a 15W wall charger to power it, it will not function properly.

 To charge Galaxy S10 battery with a wireless charger, you may follow these steps.

 Step 1: Connect the power adapter or USB wall charger to the wireless charging pad